georgwittberger/jamstack-ecommerce-example/README.md

    - Assign the profile "System Administrator".
    - Give the user some name like "Integration".
    - Enter your own e-mail address in order to receive the registration e-mail.
+3. If you are planning to use the content update script please assign the permission set "Product Category Editor" to the integration user.
-3. Confirm the verification e-mail and complete the user registration by entering a new password.
+4. Confirm the verification e-mail and complete the user registration by entering a new password.
-4. Log in to Salesforce with that integration user.
+5. Log in to Salesforce with that integration user.
-5. In the user menu next to the Setup icon select "Settings".
+6. In the user menu next to the Setup icon select "Settings".
-6. Navigate to "Reset My Security Token" and click the button "Reset Security Token".
+7. Navigate to "Reset My Security Token" and click the button "Reset Security Token".
 You should receive the new token via e-mail.

 #### Setting Up the Lightning Community